FranDeLio/DataEngineering-DevOps/airflow-docker/README.md

 docker-compose up
 ```

-The following commands serve to check on the status of volumes, containers and execute commands with containers.
+The following commands serve to check on the status of volumes, containers and execute commands within containers.
 ```bash
 docker compose ps